Marc Rowan

-Marc Jeffrey Rowan (born August 19, 1962) is an American billionaire businessman, who is the chief executive officer (CEO) of Apollo Global Management.
-He co-founded the firm in 1990 with Josh Harris and Leon Black, and has been its CEO since 2021.
-As of November 2024, Forbes estimated his net worth at $8.8 billion.
+Marc Jeffrey Rowan (born 1962) is an American billionaire businessman who is the chairman and chief executive officer (CEO) of Apollo Global Management, an American asset management firm.
+He co-founded the firm in 1990, with Josh Harris and Leon Black, and has been its CEO since 2021.
+As of 2026, Bloomberg estimated Rowan's net worth at $9.77 billion.

+Rowan was appointed by U.S. President Donald Trump to a governing body to oversee a controversial reconstruction process in the Gaza Strip.

-Early life
+Early life and education

-Rowan was born in 1962 to a Jewish family.
-He was raised on Long Island, New York.
-He moved with his family to Hollywood, Florida, where he attended high school, traveling between New York.
-His father worked in auto-leasing.
-His mother Barbara was a teacher and a trained concert pianist.
+Rowan was born in 1962.
+He grew up on Long Island, New York, before his family relocated to Hollywood, Florida, where he completed high school.
+His father worked in auto-leasing, and his mother, Barbara, was a teacher and a trained concert pianist.
 He has one sister, Andrea.
-His grandfather, Emanuel Stein, was an economics professor at New York University.
+His grandfather, Emanuel Stein, held a professorship in economics at New York University.
 Many of his wider family worked as public interest lawyers.
+Rowan is Jewish.

-Rowan studied at the University of Pennsylvania.
-When his father died and the family could not afford to pay tuition, the university allowed Rowan to complete his studies and pay whenever he was able.
-Rowan graduated summa cum laude with a B.S. and an MBA from the Wharton School of the University of Pennsylvania.
-He was first in his college class, graduating as valedictorian.
+Rowan studied at the University of Pennsylvania, where financial hardship following his father's death might have ended his studies; instead, the university allowed him to complete his degree and settle the tuition when he was able.
+He graduated summa cum laude from the Wharton School with a B.S. and an M.B.A.

 Career

-Rowan joined the mergers and acquisitions department of Drexel Burnham Lambert where he worked in New York City and Los Angeles.
-The firm collapsed in 1990.
-In 1990, Rowan co-founded the asset management firm Apollo Global Management with former Drexel colleagues Leon Black and Josh Harris.
+Rowan began his professional career in 1985 in the mergers and acquisitions department of Drexel Burnham Lambert, splitting time between New York and Los Angeles.
+When Drexel collapsed in 1990, he joined former colleagues Leon Black and Josh Harris to co-found Apollo Global Management.

-In July 2020, Rowan took a "semi-sabbatical" from Apollo, but remained involved in strategy and on boards, until taking over as CEO in March 2021.
-He intended to focus in areas including strategy and culture.
+In Apollo's early years, Rowan and his co-founders pursued a strategy of distressed-to-control investing.
+They acquired interests in companies that Drexel had helped finance by purchasing high-yield bonds from failed savings and loans and insurance companies, including several large portfolios from the U.S. government's Resolution Trust Corporation.
+Little financing was available for conventional leveraged buyouts at the time of the firm's founding, and therefore Rowan and his Apollo co-founders developed an approach centered on distressed securities that could be converted into a controlling equity stake through bankruptcy reorganization or other restructuring.
+Among Apollo's earliest and most successful transactions was the acquisition of Executive Life Insurance Company's bond portfolio.

+Athene and the insurance platform

+Following the 2008 financial crisis, Rowan helped Apollo establish Athene Holding, a fixed annuity products provider focused on the retirement savings market.
+This initiative became the cornerstone of a broader insurance strategy for Apollo.
+Rowan helped scale Athene into a standalone public company.
+Apollo eventually reacquired Athene in an all-stock transaction valued at $11 billion, completed in January 2022 - one of Rowan's first major transactions as CEO.
+Athene has since established itself as the largest provider of retirement insurance products in the United States.